Thioploca: Metabolism

-This particular genus shows interesting and not completely clarified metabolic pathways.
-This not well-known situation is due to the absence of no pure culture, but they seem to be mixotrophic sulphide oxidizers.
-Data in our hands are mainly recovered by several experiments conducted on entire communities or bundles of filaments.
-The hypothesis suggested by research of the possible nature of methylotrophs organisms was rejected, mainly because the areas in which they were found are not very rich in methane.
-Therefore, the small amount of methane concentration allows rejecting the possibilities of use of it for metabolic activity of a large population of these microorganisms.
-More specific research has shown that, through the use of 14C-labeled, they do not incorporate this specific compound or methanol.
-On the other hand, they showed incorporation capacity CO2 and different substrates (acetate, amino acids, bicarbonate, glucose, glycine, etc).
-For this reason, these microorganisms are considered a very good example of mixotrophic bacteria.
-Their basic strategy is based on the presence of trichomes, aggregates in bundles surrounded by a sheath, even if sometimes they are found as free-living trichomes.
-They are basically defined as sulphur bacteria, capable of oxidizing mainly H2S (Hydrogen sulphide, etc.) and accumulating NO3 (Nitrate) in a specific vacuole in their cells.
-In the vacuole the concentrations of nitrate can increase up to 0.5 M. They have also shown the capacity to accumulate S0 (elemental sulphur) in the cells under the forms of drops, as a result of oxidation of hydrogen sulphide.
+Thioploca are thought to be mixotrophic sulphur oxidizers, although the metabolism is not fully determined because they have not yet been grown in pure culture.
+Current knowledge is based on experiments on entire communities or bundles of filaments.
+They are unlikely to be methylotrophs, as previously hypothesized, because they grow in areas that are poor in methane, with concentrations that would not support the metabolic activity of the large Thioploca populations observed.
+Radioisotope tracer experiments with carbon-14 showed that they do not incorporate methane or methanol, but can incorporate labeled CO2 and other organic substrates (acetate, amino acids, bicarbonate, glucose, glycine, etc), hence are an example of mixotrophic bacteria.

+As sulphur-oxidizing bacteria, they oxidize mainly H2S (hydrogen sulphide, etc.) and accumulate NO3 (nitrate) in a specific vacuole in their cells.
+In the vacuole the concentrations of nitrate can increase up to 0.5 M. They have also shown the capacity to accumulate S0 (elemental sulphur) in the cells as globules, as a result of oxidation of hydrogen sulphide.
 These bacteria have developed this system (with morphological, physiological, and metabolic adaptation) to maintain a metabolism based on a different source of electron donor and acceptor, which are situated in a different zone in the water column and characterized by a different gradient.

 Oxygen uptake and resistance

-These genera show a behavior typical of microaerophilic microorganisms.
-Data based on behavior and oxygen uptake experiment has confirmed their nature.
-They show an uptake rate of oxygen of 1760 µmol dm−3 h−1.
-Even if they show an uptake rate similar to Thiomargarita spp., they do not have the same capacities to resist for a longer time in presence of oxygen.
-For this reason, they populate OMZs (Oxygen Minimum Zone).
+Members of this genus are typical microaerophilic microorganisms in terms of their behavior and oxygen uptake rates (1760 μmol dm−3 h−1).
+Although their oxygen uptake rate is similar to Thiomargarita spp., they are less resistant to higher oxygen concentrations, hence they mostly populate oxygen minimum zones (OMZs).